 See you on down the road.

 There is a spectrum of gender identity from male to female that involves questions beyond both the scope of this article and my expertise.
 I’m using “male” and “female” as though those are the only options, which is an oversimplification.

 A “marker” is a Short Tandem Repeat.
 I think.
-They are what get measured or counted or something in a YDNA test.
+They get counted in a Y-DNA test.